szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Data needed to render the page:

-- Food data (Name, Rating, Farm that produced, Price, Picture), User information data (Logged in status, subscription status), Home page image.
+- Food data (Name, Rating, Farm that produced, Price, Picture), Home page image.

 Link destinations for the page:

-- Home page, About us page, Categories page, My cart page, My wish list page, My account page.
+- About us page and My account page.

 List of tests for verifying the rendering of the page:

-- (Test 6) Test user sign on, (Test 2) Test linked pages, (Test 4) Test pictures displayed, (Test 1) Test integrity of products displayed, (Test 3) Test subscription bar, (Test 5) Test search bar.
+- (test_homepage_links) Test linked pages, (test_homepage_img) Test homepage image displayed, (test_homepage_cards) Test integrity of products displayed, (test_homepage_search) Test search bar.

 - (**Tests described in detail at bottom**)